GeJulia/gejulia.github.io/_pages/publications.md

 **Aliasing coincides with CNNs vulnerability towards adversarial attacks**
 **J. Grabinski**, J. Keuper, M. Keuper
-The AAAI-22 Workshop on Adversarial Machine Learning and Beyond
+AAAI 2022, Workshop on Adversarial Machine Learning and Beyond
 In this paper, we analyze adversarially trained, robust models in the context of a specifically suspicious network operation, the downsampling layer, and provide evidence that robust models have learned to downsample more accurately and suffer significantly less from aliasing than baseline models.

 [PDF](https://openreview.net/forum?id=vKc1mLxBebP)